Dawson Knox Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Recent Performances

-- In last week's game against the Patriots, Knox recorded five catches for 89 yards (17.8 yards per reception) and scored two touchdowns.
+- Against the Patriots in the AFC Wild Card round, Knox picked up 89 yards on five receptions (five targets) while scoring two touchdowns.

-- Over his last three games, Knox has caught eight passes for 138 yards and two touchdowns.
-He was targeted 12 times, and averaged 46.0 yards per game.
+- Over his last three outings, Knox has caught eight passes on 12 targets for 138 yards and two touchdowns, averaging 46.0 yards per game.

 Knox's Buffalo Teammates